Qantas flight turns back after cabin fills with smoke

 Passenger Kelly Guerard told CNN that the Airbus A330-200 turned around after about 30 minutes in the air.

-"When we landed we were told to stay seated and keep our seat belts on," she said.
+"When we landed, we were told to stay seated and keep our seat belts on," she said.
 "When I looked out the window I saw a fire truck and started smelling and seeing smoke."

-A few minutes later the captain ordered everyone to evacuate, Guerard said, and the flight attendants opened the emergency exit doors while talking "very loudly."
+A few minutes later, the captain ordered everyone to evacuate, Guerard said, and the flight attendants opened the emergency exit doors while talking "very loudly."

 "I was the last person in the back so I was the first one to jump off the plane from the slide," Guerard said.
 "That was pretty scary!
 Once I was off the plane, I saw every one jumping off and were really scared.
 Some people even got slightly injured while sliding."